lancaster-coder1991/python-web-app/learning_notes.md

 By default, the /admin path of your project navigates to a default Django admin portal.
 Via this portal you can editview and edit the data that your site uses in a GUI.
 You can also create additional admin users here once the first has been created via the CLI (see below).

+Once data has been created on the database, you need to register it on the admin page.
+This can be done via the admin.py file in the app directory - see the example in the blog admin.py file for the syntax for this.

 ## CLI

 Use the commands below when creating new apps within this project directory: